-To develop VistA applications in a 32-bit environment you must have Delphi XE2 or greater.
-This version of the RPC Broker does not allow you to develop new applications in Delphi 1.0 (16-bit environment).
+To develop VistA applications in a 32-bit environment you must have Delphi XE4 through Delphi XE7.
+This version of the RPC Broker does not support Delphi versions older than XE4 or greater than XE7.
+This version of the RPC Broker does not allow you to develop new applications in older versions of Delphi or in a 16-bit environment.
 However, the RPC Broker routines on the VistA M Server continue to support VistA applications previously developed in the 16-bit environment.